osg-htc/user-documentation/documentation/software_examples/other_languages_tools/conda-tarball.md

 There are two ways of using Conda on the OSPool: with a tarball as described in this guide, or by installing Conda inside a [custom Apptainer/Singularity container](../conda-container/).
-Either works well, but the container solution might be better if your Conda environment contains non-Python tools.
+Either works well, but the container solution might be better if your Conda environment requires access to non-Python tools.

 # Overview
 When should you use Miniconda as an installation method in OSG?